-The Vermont Brain Bee is a competition for high school students who are interested in neuroscience and the functioning of the brain.
-These students can demonstrate their knowledge at the annual Vermont Regional Brain Bee at the University of Vermont in February of each year.
-The winner goes on to the National Brain Bee in Baltimore, MD in March during Brain Awareness Week.
-The NBB winner will be eligible to attend the International Brain Bee (www.internationalbrainbee.com)
+The Vermont Brain Bee (VBB) is a competition and a day of exploration for high school students with interests in neuroscience and the inner workings of the brain.
+These students can demonstrate their knowledge at the annual Vermont Brain Bee held at the University of Vermont each February.